Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 Arbeit, who drums up the atmosphere on matchdays as the club's stadium announcer, also believes Union Berlin can shake up the top flight.

-"We would welcome all the Bundesliga clubs and show them what it's like to celebrate a goal without music, to see a corner not presented by anyone," Arbeit says.
+"We would welcome all the Bundesliga clubs and show them what it's like to celebrate a goal without music, to see a corner not presented by anyone," Arbeit said.

 "That's not what we think football is about.
 Fans are not customers here.
 We do things differently.
 We do things together."